awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/README.md

 ## Overview

-AWS Solution Quantum-Ready Solution for Drug Discovery (abbrev.
+AWS Quantum-Ready Solution for Drug Discovery (abbrev.
 QRSDDSolution), an open-sourced solution that helps customers study drug discovery problems using quantum computing (Amazon Braket), like molecular docking and protein folding.
 With QRSDD, customers use job management service (AWS Batch) and workflow service (AWS Step Functions) to orchestrate different kinds of computing resources.
 To be at the forefront of innovations in drug discovery, customers can tailor sample codes to reuse the pipeline for different problems.

 The overall architecture is shown as below: